-- privileged creditors related to these assets;
+- · privileged creditors related to these assets;

 - · mortgagees; and

-- · all the unsecured creditors.
+- all the unsecured creditors.

-Consequently, unsecured creditors are ruled by the abovementioned par condicio creditorum principle, which implies that all creditors stand on an equal basis with respect to the debtor's assets.
+Consequently, unsecured creditors are ruled by the above-mentioned par conditio creditorum principle, which implies that all creditors stand on an equal basis with respect to the debtor's assets.